Board Certified Podiatrists | Expert Foot & Ankle Care

 Quality insoles provide arch support and cushioning that transform the biomechanical environment inside any shoe.
 High-quality OTC insoles like PowerStep Pinnacle or CURREX provide meaningful arch support and heel cushioning for the majority of end-of-day foot pain sufferers at a fraction of the cost of custom orthotics.
 Custom orthotics are appropriate for patients with significant structural issues — severe flat feet, limb length discrepancy, or post-surgical biomechanical changes — where OTC products provide insufficient control.

 Medical grade compression socks significantly reduce end-of-day swelling and the venous congestion that worsens foot fatigue, particularly in workers who stand for extended periods.
 DASS Medical Grade Compression Socks at 15–20 mmHg worn from morning until evening effectively combat the fluid accumulation that compounds mechanical foot fatigue.
-Dr. Tom Biernacki recommends a comprehensive evaluation for patients with significant end-of-day foot pain to identify the specific structural and footwear factors driving their symptoms and provide targeted recommendations.
+Dr. Tom Biernacki recommends a hands-on exam plus imaging when needed for patients with significant end-of-day foot pain to identify the specific structural and footwear factors driving their symptoms and provide targeted recommendations.

 Dr. Tom's Product Recommendations